albarp/su-assignment/README.md

 Note on API Response Format:
 The API returns numerical values (prices and VAT) as floating-point numbers without forced decimal places.
 For example, a price might be returned as `12.5` instead of `12.50`.
 This is a deliberate design choice to maintain the values as numbers rather than strings, which is more appropriate for numerical calculations and data processing.

+Please ignore docker-compose files, they are used to setup y dev environment

 ## Layers

 ### Controller (PurchaseCart.API)